 In 1959, a new concept for plastic was developed.
 It was an expanded vinyl which United States Rubber (later, Uniroyal) called Naugahyde.
 Sommers called this "sponge leather," Marshmallow.
 This closely simulated the touch and feel of soft, genuine leather.
 It was used to manufacture better quality, less-expensive-than-leather, ladies handbags, outerwear, belts and billfolds.
 The humane aspect of using synthetic, "vegan" leather to save animals was not a consideration back then.
 To this day, Roller Patent and Marshmallow are still in demand.

 In January 1951, Hy and Doris Schecter introduced yet another new product to the world: Their first-born son, Fred.
 This successful introduction was followed eighteen months later by the birth of their second son, Edward Meyer.
 On April 10, 1954, the Schecter family moved from Brooklyn to their new home in the su

 burbs of Long Island.
 A few years later, in 1957, they were blessed with the birth of their third son, Jay.
 Ambitious and persevering, Hy and Doris completed the picture in 1963.
 Stuart was born.
 Fred and Edward currently own and operate Sommers Plastics.
 Fred's son, Sam, who graduated with a degree in business from the University of Vermont, has begun the third generation at Sommers Plastics.

 Hy and Doris's other sons, Jay and Stuart, are not in the plastic business.
 Jay is a neurologist in Rome, Georgia.
 Stuart is a cardiologist at Mt.
-Sinai Hospital on Long Island.
+Sinai Hospital in NYC.

 Throughout his illustrious career, Herman Schecter vividly demonstrated his devotion to worthy causes.
 He has been honored by the State of Israel, United Jewish Appeal, Cancer Care, the Deborah Hospital, Brandeis School, Cerebral Palsy and Temple Hillel of Valley Stream.
 In 2000, Hy Schecter worked night and day at The Woodlands Country Club raised record-breaking money for The National Parkinson Foundation.